gpersoon/SocketSurge/sync.md

 ### Expected behavior

-A possible solution is store the `root` values in temporary variable and only assigned it to `_roots[]` when it is ready.
+A possible solution is store the `root` values in temporary variable and only assign it to `_roots[]` when it is ready.
 See example below:

 ```diff